LZNEWT00Z/pseudo-chatbot/README.md

-# pseudo-chatbot
-This is a README file.
-It's typical for Github projects to have a README.
-A README gives information about what the project is about, and usually how to install and use it.

-This project needs no installation.
+This is the chatbot project.
+The bot can have a dialogue with whoever runs the script.

+## Installation

+* Just have Python 3 on your machine.

+## Usage

+* Run python bot.py, then see what the bot has to say!